Sure Dividend

 Caterpillar also experienced a large decline in earnings-per-share in 2020 due to the coronavirus pandemic but recovered strongly since then in a short period of time.

-Therefore, it is clear that Caterpillar is exposed to recessions due to the economic bellwether nature of the heavy machinery industry.
+Therefore, Caterpillar is clearly exposed to recessions due to the economic bellwether nature of the heavy machinery industry.
 But it also has a history of recovering from downturns fairly quickly.

 Valuation & Expected Returns